Braiding Majorana corner modes in a second-order topological superconductor: Wilson loop operators

-If one can separate two sets of Wannier bands which do not touch over the entire range $k_y \in [0,2\pi/a]$, one set can be conventionally called the "occupied" Wannier subspace and can be topologically characterized separately.
-The nested WLO~\cite{Benalcazar2017,Benalcazar2017b} can be computed using the "occupied" kets (only one in our model), by firstly constructing the linear combinations
+\textbf{The nested WLO.} If one can separate two sets of Wannier bands which do not touch over the entire range $k_y \in [0,2\pi/a]$, one set can be conventionally called the "occupied" Wannier subspace and can be topologically characterized separately.
+The nested WLO, introduced in Ref.~\cite{Benalcazar2017} and presented below in \cref{eq:wlo2app}, can be computed using the "occupied" kets $\ket{\bar{x}_n(\bm k)}$ (only one in our model), by first constructing the linear combinations